palakmathur/palakmathur_old_website/_posts/2012-12-05-epistle-android-application.md

 ---
 layout: post
-title: [App Review] Epistle - A Simple Notes Taking App for Android
+title: Epistle - A Simple Notes Taking App for Android
 summary: Epistle is a light-weight Notes taking app for android.
 This is my review of the application.
 ---